vsajip/python-gnupg/docs/index.rst

     >>> public_keys = gpg.list_keys() # same as gpg.list_keys(False)
     >>> private_keys = gpg.list_keys(True) # True => private keys

-The returned value from :meth:`~gnupg.GPG.list_keys` is a subclass of Python's ``list`` class.
+The returned value from :hover:`meth:~gnupg.GPG.list_keys` is a subclass of Python's ``list`` class.
 Each entry represents one key and is a Python dictionary which contains useful information about the corresponding key.